gendestus/pokefirered/README.md

 - [TODO] Coins from Rocket Members because I hate the gambling game
 - XP from catches
 - IV Check during battle
+- [TODO] Every poke has a held item
+- Run & Bike everywhere

 ## Below is the original README